Ephemeral Rollups are All you Need

 \section{SVM as a Multiplayer Game Server}

 The architecture presented addresses the challenge of processing millions of transactions for an arbitrary number of games.
-By horizontally scaling the traffic across multiple SVM ERs, it ensures high throughput and low latency, without compromising composability on the base layer and making it suitable for multiplayer gaming scenarios.
+By horizontally scaling the traffic across multiple SVM ERs, it ensures high throughput and low latency, without compromising composability on the base layer, making it ideal for multiplayer gaming scenarios.

 Estimating the theoretical throughput of this system is complex due to its dependency on the number of ERs and the sharding strategy.
 However, a comparative analysis with a multiplayer game server like Nakama \cite{nakama} can provide a performance benchmark.
 Nakama is renowned for its low-latency performance, often achieving latency close to 50ms, and high-throughput capabilities, supporting thousands of concurrent players in real-time multiplayer games (see \cite{nakama_benchmarks} for a more detailed Nakama benchmark).